 Add Leaves Into the Mix

-A crisp white rose is appropriate for any season (they’re incredibly timeless).
+A crisp white rose is appropriate for any season (it's incredibly timeless).
 Add a leaf or two to give a nod to the changing colors.

 Use Unexpected Accents